-Days Tours Available from Charleston: This small group tour includes a visit and trolley tour of the Charleston Tea Plantation, a stop at Angel Oak, and a visit to the local winery and a distillery.
+Days Tours Available from Charleston: This small group tour includes a visit and trolley tour of the Charleston Tea Garden, a stop at Angel Oak, and a visit to the local winery and a distillery.

 Lodging: None on site.

-Our Impressions of Charleston Tea Plantation
+Our Impressions of Charleston Tea Garden

-We enjoyed our visit to the Charleston Tea Plantation and it is a great place to learn about the process of tea making for any tea lover.
+We enjoyed our visit to the Charleston Tea Garden and it is a great place to learn about the process of tea making for any tea lover.
 We’ve visited tea plantations in other parts of the world (e.g., Vietnam and Sri Lanka) but it is great to be able to visit one in the United States.

 Although the history of the plantation itself only goes back to 1987, the history of tea growing in South Carolina goes back over 200 years.
-Today, Charleston Tea Plantation remains the only commercial tea plantation in the United States.
+Today, Charleston Tea Garden remains the only commercial tea plantation in the United States.

 The tram tour allows you to see the fields, see what a tea plant looks like, learn how they are planted and harvested, and see the young plants in the greenhouse.
 Then the factory tour tells you more about the plantation and shows you how the tea is processed and turned into what we buy on the shelves.